 These scriptural references should help motivate each us to continue our quest and not let the “Isaiah Chapters” overwhelm us.
 Remember, Jesus Christ has commanded us to read them diligently.
 Isaiah saw the “latter-days.”
 Many of His writings and prophecies were written for our time and provide prophetic warnings and guidance to us.
 Isaiah’s prophecies are vital and of “…great worth” to us in these, the “…last days!”

 Now, I recognize the writings of Isaiah are a challenge for many of us, but it is well worth our efforts to try to understand them.
-The bulleted items above should motivate us to continue reading, but if we sincerely want to “understand Isaiah” better, I believe it will require much greater study and understanding of Jewish traditions, including historical and political events at the time of Isaiah.
+The four bulleted items above should motivate us to continue reading, but if we sincerely want to “understand Isaiah” better, I believe it will require much greater study and understanding of Jewish traditions, including historical and political events at the time of Isaiah.
 I feel I am beginning to understand a little more, but I also know I have a long way to go.
 Over time, I hope to gain a much clearer understanding and a greater appreciation for the Prophet and his prophetic writings.
 I am especially encouraged by Nephi’s comment: the books of Isaiah are “…plain unto all those that arefilled with the spirit of prophecy” (2 Nephi 25:4).
 Each day, may we all be found more worthy of the influence of the Holy Spirit; and thus, more “…filled with the spirit of prophecy.”

 The “War Chapters” Challenge.